 - Because monolithic deployment is frequently necessary, minor modifications may need a complete redeployment of the program.

-- New apps that must be developed fast.
+- New apps must be developed fast.

 - Teams are novice developers who are unfamiliar with different architectures.